alaa-eraky/WuzzufWeb/README.md

 1. Read data set and convert it to dataframe or Spark RDD and display some from it.
 2. Display structure and summary of the data.
 3. Clean the data (null, duplications)
-4. Count the jobs for each company and display that in order (What are the most demanding companies for jobs?)
+4. Count the jobs for each company and display that in order
 5. Show step 4 in a pie chart
 6. Find out What are it the most popular job titles?
 7. Show step 6 in bar chart